ConsumerDataStandardsAustralia/standards/slate/source/includes/security/_certificate_management.md

 |**Key Algorithm**| RSA | RSA
 |**Key Size**| 2048 | 2048

-Please refer to the [onboarding guide](https://www.accc.gov.au/focus-areas/consumer-data-right-cdr-0/on-boarding-guide) for further information on certificate issuance
+Please refer to the [Register onboarding guide](https://www.accc.gov.au/focus-areas/consumer-data-right-cdr-0/on-boarding-guide) for further information on certificate issuance.

 ### Certificate Usage
-Further details on ACCC CA issued certificates can be found in the [ACCC Certificate Practice Statement V1.0](https://www.cdr.gov.au/sites/default/files/2020-12/CDR%20-%20ACCC%20Certification%20practice%20statement.pdf)
+Further details on the Register CA issued certificates can be found in the [ACCC Certificate Practice Statement V1.0](https://www.cdr.gov.au/sites/default/files/2020-12/CDR%20-%20ACCC%20Certification%20practice%20statement.pdf).

 ### Certificate Validation
-The Certificate Practice Statement provides details for DigiCert's certificate validation requirements and a summary has been provided in the CDR Support Portal article: [Certificate Validation](https://cdr-support.zendesk.com/hc/en-us/articles/900005826963-Certificate-Validation)

-To summarise, certificate validation must check:
+Certificate validation must check:

 **1. Checking for certificate validity**

-Verify private key signature is mathematically linked to the presented public key certificate, presented certificate identifies trusted User/Application and/or Service and certificate is both valid and not revoked
+Verify private key signature is mathematically linked to the presented public key certificate, presented certificate identifies trusted User/Application and/or Service and certificate is both valid and not revoked.

 **2. Issuer‐to‐subject name chaining**

-Signatures from Issuing CA’s and associated CA public key certificates are trusted, valid and not revoked
+Signatures from Issuing CA’s and associated CA public key certificates are trusted, valid and not revoked.

 **3. Policy and key use constraints**

-Each certificate has the applicable and appropriate x.509 certificate extensions, e.g. CA and CRL signing, Digital Signing, Client and Server Authentication, etc
+Each certificate has the applicable and appropriate x.509 certificate extensions, e.g. CA and CRL signing, Digital Signing, Client and Server Authentication, etc.

 **4. Revocation Status**

 Status is checked through Certificate Revocation Lists (CRL) or Online Certificate Status Protocol (OCSP) responders, identified in each certificate in the chain.

+The Certificate Practice Statement provides details for DigiCert's certificate validation requirements and a summary has been provided in the CDR Support Portal article: [Certificate Validation](https://cdr-support.zendesk.com/hc/en-us/articles/900005826963-Certificate-Validation).

 ### OCSP stapling
-The use of OCSP Stapling within the CDR ecosystem is not currently recommended.
+The use of OCSP Stapling within the CDR ecosystem is not recommended.